When you cannot use the service

 - child or grandchild aged under 21

-Family who aren’t EEA nationals, other relatives and unmarried partners must apply by post as non-EEA family of a Croatian national.
+Family who are not EEA nationals, other relatives and unmarried partners must apply by post as non-EEA family of a Croatian national.

 Applying to settle if you’ve spent time in the Channel Islands or Isle of Man

-You can’t apply in person if you’re applying for settlement in one of the categories below, and your continuous residence period includes time spent in the Channel Islands or the Isle of Man.
+You cannot apply in person if you’re applying for settlement in one of the categories below, and your continuous residence period includes time spent in the Channel Islands or the Isle of Man.

 The categories are: